eilvelia/tdl/README.md

 ### prebuilt-tdlib

-Instead of building TDLib from source, you can possibly install pre-built TDLib libraries distributed through the `prebuilt-tdlib` npm package.
+`prebuilt-tdlib` supports x86_64 & arm64 Linux (glibc only), x86_64 & arm64
+macOS, and x86_64 Windows.
 An example of using libraries from `prebuilt-tdlib` is present in the section below.
-The supported platforms are x86_64 & arm64 GNU/Linux, x86_64 & arm64 macOS, and x86_64 Windows.
-To install `prebuilt-tdlib` for a specific TDLib version instead of latest, for example v1.8.30, run `npm i prebuilt-tdlib@td-1.8.30`.
-The available versions of `prebuilt-tdlib` can be found by running `npm info prebuilt-tdlib dist-tags`.
 See the README of [prebuilt-tdlib][] for additional information.

 [![npm](https://img.shields.io/npm/v/prebuilt-tdlib.svg?label=prebuilt-tdlib)](https://www.npmjs.com/package/prebuilt-tdlib)